 Under SAGES, every undergraduate has a faculty mentor from the moment they arrive on campus.
 First Seminar faculty leaders double as advisors, introducing students to the culture and resources of our research university and establishing close relationships with students from the very first semester.

 CWRU faculty members teach virtually all First Seminars and most subsequent seminars.
-Students also have opportunities to learn from guest scholars, acknowledged authorities in their field who are members of the prestigious Presidential Fellows and SAGES Fellows programs.
+Students also have opportunities to learn from guest scholars, acknowledged authorities in their field.